svenherzberg/svenherzberg.github.io/_prot/protocol.md

 -[ ] Should layout be archive or single (difference: Previous/Next buttons)

 # ToDo
--[ ] Thumbnails should be smaller for fast loading
+-[ ] compare layout: splash in index.md to check what is better -[ ] Thumbnails should be smaller for fast loading
 -[ ] Entry page - different border right/left.
 Should be same
 -[ ] Texts should be of same style